Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Tensor decompositions

-Storage of the TT tensor requires $O(dnr^2)$ memory, therefore, for small ranks, significant memory savings are obtained compared to $n^d$ storage for the full tensor.

-The following operations with TT tensors are important for applying TT decomposition in the discrete velocity method: \begin{enumerate} \item Computation of tensor $B$ in TT format with minimum TT ranks, which approximates the full tensor $A$ with a given relative accuracy:
+Below, we list all operations with tensors in the Tucker format which are used to modify the baseline discrete velocity method: \begin{enumerate} \item For a ``full'' tensor $A$ compute tensor $B$ in the Tucker format which approximates $A$ with a prescribed accuracy:

-$\Vert \cdot \Vert_F$ -- Frobenius norm.
-Algorithm requires $O(dnr^3)$ operation, if $r_k \le r$. \item Component-wise sum: if tensors $A$ and $B$ of the same size are represented in TT format, i.e.